julianstanley/ProteinFeatures/docs/hms/prerequisites/quick_reference.md

 ## Modelling utility scripts

+Utilities to generate pfam-aware fragments to model: `Modelling_Pfam_Selection`, this git repository.

-Utilies to run I-TASSER in high-throughput can be found at `/n/groups/drad/I-TASSER4.3/BatchScripts`.
+Utilies to run I-TASSER in high-throughput: `/n/groups/drad/I-TASSER4.3/BatchScripts`.

-Utilities to run QUARK in high-throughput can be found at `/n/groups/drad/QUARKmod/BatchScripts`.
+Utilities to run QUARK in high-throughput: `/n/groups/drad/QUARKmod/BatchScripts`.

-Utilities to move, archive, and run I-TASSER and QUARK modelling files can be found at `/n/groups/drad/julian/Modelling_Monitoring`.
+Utilities to move, archive, and run modelling files: `/n/groups/drad/julian/Modelling_Monitoring`.

-Utilites to track the progress of runs can be found at `/n/groups/drad/all_pdb_models/progress_logs`.
+Utilites to track the progress of runs: `/n/groups/drad/all_pdb_models/progress_logs`.

+## Modelling pipeline

+0. Decide what sequences to model, usually using the scripts `Modelling_Pfam_Selection` in the git repository.

+1. Create csv file in format "header,sequence"; upload to O2 in a new BatchJobs directory. csv file for I-TASSER should have sequences under 1500aa, csv file for QUARK should be under 800aa.

+2. Run `csv_to_fasta.sh`, make a `main` and `scripts` folder within the BatchJobs directory.

+3. Run `createITasserJobScripts.sh` and/or `createQuarkJobScripts.sh` with `-i main -o scripts`.

+4. Run `runJobScripts.sh` with `-s scripts`.

+5. Each day, monitor job progress.
+Use `/n/groups/drad/julian/Modelling_Monitoring/transfer_archive_models.sh` to centralize all models and archive jobs, and then `/n/groups/drad/all_pdb_models/progress_logs/Makefile` to generate a summary of the completed jobs.

+6. TODO: Running new scripts